Blackpool and The Fylde College: Students' Union

 B&FC Students' Union is affiliated with the NUS and works in partnership with the college.
 The SU represents students on a range of issues, including equality and diversity, education and social activities.

+Institute of Technology

+Located across England, IoTs are a national network of partnerships between local colleges, universities and leading employers of which B&FC is now a part of.
+Backed by a £290 million government investment, IoTs deliver the high quality technical education, providing skills-based training for careers across multiple technical industries.

+B&FC as of 2023 was a partner with Lancashire and Cumbria's Institute of Technology, delivering a variety of technical IoT courses.